wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

     `$ bash docker_run.sh -a <APPDIR> -t sttsse/pronlex:<TAGNAME> import_all`

-        Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic.
+        Imports lexicon data for Swedish, Norwegian, US English, and a small set of test data for Arabic.

 3. Run lex server